asrarbhat/package_statistics/README.md

-# top 10 debian packages in a repository that have most number of files associated with them
+# top 10 packages in a Debian repository in terms of most number of files associated with them.

 ## problem statement